Zohaib8989/Personal-Finance/README.md

 ## Introduction

 In this project, I used Google Sheets to store transactional data, linked to Power BI via the web connector.
 Utilizing Power Query, I cleaned and transformed the data, then modeled it with various date tables.
-I took daily conversion rates to convert transactions into the home currency (PKR).
+I took daily conversion rates to convert transactions into the home currency (USD).
 Using DAX, I created custom KPIs and developed insightful charts and graphs in Power BI to visualize multi-currency transactions.
 The final dashboard employs the scheduled refresh feature, ensuring users always see the most up-to-date information.
 This summary is part of the README file in the GitHub repository, showcasing my skills in data integration, modeling, and visualization.

 ### Problem Statement